nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 * Items with `…`​ after them can be used multiple times including zero times.<br>
   e.g. `[t/<TAG>]…​` can be used as ` ` (i.e. 0 times), `t/Anime`, `t/Sitcom t/Kdrama` etc.

+* A whitespace must be included before every prefix.<br>
+  e.g. `n/Knives Out t/Suspense` is acceptable but `n/Knives Outt/Suspense` is not.

 * Parameters can be in any order.<br>
   e.g. if the command specifies `n/<NAME> [t/<TAG>]`, `[t/<TAG>] n/<NAME>` is also acceptable.

+* All **names must be unique** and duplicates will be ignored.<br>
+  e.g. if you try to add `n/Inception` into the show list that already contains that show, there will be a message telling you that this show already exists in the list.

-* If a parameter is expected only once in the command but you specified it multiple times, only the last occurrence of the parameter will be taken.<br>
+* If a parameter is expected only once in the command, but you specified it multiple times, only the last occurrence of the parameter will be taken.<br>
-  e.g. if you specify `n/You n/Me`, only `n/Me` will be taken.
+  e.g. if you specify `n/Batman n/Superman`, only `n/Superman` will be taken.

 * Extraneous parameters for commands that do not take in parameters (such as `exit` and `list` ) will be ignored.<br>
   e.g. if the command specifies `exit 123`, it will be interpreted as `exit`.

+* The **index** parameter provided should be a [non-zero unsigned integer](https://en.wikipedia.org/wiki/Integer_(computer_science)) within the allowed range of Java’s `int` data type.
+On top of that, the index should be within the bounds of the show list.<br>
+  e.g. If there are 5 shows saved in the show list, then the valid index ranges from 1 to 5.

 </div>

 [return to top <img src="images/toc-icon.png" width="25px">](#table-of-contents)

 ---

+## Features

 ### Adding a show: `add`